 Directors - Do You Know Your Fiduciary Duties?

-The Companies Act 2014 has, for the first time in Irish law, set out in statute the fiduciary duties of a director of a company that is registered in Ireland.
+The Companies Act 2014 sets out in statute the fiduciary duties of a director of a company that is registered in Ireland.
 The Act consolidates the duties and responsibilities of directors by setting out a non-exhaustive list of eight fiduciary duties owed by directors to a company.

 If you are a company director, it is vital that you are fully aware of your responsibilities and have a clear understanding of your legal obligations.
 In addition to fiduciary duties, directors also have many other statutory duties and responsibilities.